UPDATED November 25th 2020

-I’m going to break this down into several different areas: Smart Trainers, Big Screens, Computers and final details, which will just make it a bit nicer.
+I’m going to break this down into several different areas: Smart Trainers, Big Screens, Computers and final details, which will give you a range of options to make every part of your indoor training experience that bit nicer.

 If you don’t have a smart trainer, then this in my view, is the biggest improvement you can make and is where you should spend your money first.

-Here are some of the stand out choices in the mid and the high-end of the Smart Trainer market:
+Here are some stand out choices in the mid and the high-end of the Smart Trainer market but as each year passes there are more great choices:

 Mid-range Smart trainers: